 This course is constructed of 9 modules, each module being its own discipline working synergistically to help participants achieve a high level of understanding of deep-water stratigraphy and reservoirs.

-Course Duration: 3 sessions of 4 hours each, delivered over 3 days Each day will consist of 1 session, split into several modules of 1 hour, followed by a 15 min break.
+Course Structure: 3 sessions of 4 hours each, delivered over 3 days Each day will consist of 1 session, split into several modules of 1 hour, followed by a 15 min break.
 Time will be allowed for questions and discussions.

 Course Level: Skill Instructor: Jon Rotzien

 Designed for you, if you are...